Zaraki257/RohnCalculator/README.md

 **_Update 1.0_**
 > Removed Titlebar for more space to textview.

-> Updated the whole view with new version of Contrain Layout 1.1.
+> Updated the whole view with new version of Constraint Layout 1.1.

 > Added barriers and chains for more userfriendly and multiple size screen compatibility.